nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 <script src="https://gist.github.com/nomad-software/472a5366fd91f0067acbd0f056ca9c0b.js"></script>

-If i run this on my computer it finishes in about 13 seconds, which is not great.
+If I run this on my computer it finishes in about 13 seconds, which is not great.
 That’s because it’s recalculating values every time it’s run.
 Using the `memoize` template we can cache the values instead of recalculating them again.
 This caching assumes that for any given valid arguments the function will return the exact same result.
 Here is the memoized version.

 <script src="https://gist.github.com/nomad-software/c0ae4bfb1d979c57d30b96d62ec7b328.js"></script>

 Internally in `fib` the recursive calls are now being made to the memoized version `mfib`.
 When the memoized version is called, it first checks its cache and if a value exists for that particular combination of arguments the cached value is returned avoiding any recalculation.
 This can save an enormous amount of computation time but with the overhead of maintaining a simple cache.
-If i run this new program using the memoized function, the execution time is dramatically shortened to only a fraction of a second.
+If I run this new program using the memoized function, the execution time is dramatically shortened to only a fraction of a second.

 The memoization cache is implemented as a simple associative array keyed on the types and values of the passed arguments.
 The cache element size can be limited by passing a second argument to the `memoize` template.
 [View documentation](https://dlang.org/phobos/std_functional.html#.memoize).